hyurl/fetch/README.md

 system, you'd hope that you can retry as many time as you could to get the response.

-So **smart-fetch** allows you doing that, no any magic, just a simple option, and the program will automatically retry the request in a way of exponential backoff.
+So **fetch** allows you doing that, no any magic, just a simple option, and the program will automatically retry the request in a way of exponential backoff.